Burloe/GoLogger/README.md

 * `Restart session` restarts a session, creating a new log file.<br>

 #### Session Timer:
-As any session is started, a timer is started alongside it that triggers the `Session Timer Action` upon timeout.
-The session timer has uses not limited to solve this problem.
-If you don't want to log at all times, only when testing or performing a stress test that requires you to log for X amount of time.
+A timer is started alongside sessions and the `Action` is triggered upon timeout.
+The session timer has uses outside of solving the file size issue.
+For example, if you don't want to log at all times, only when testing or stress testing that requires you to log during certain times.
 The session timer allows you to sync up the session and a test with the `session_timer_started` and `session_timer_stopped` signals.
 Actions available for this method:<br>
-* `Stop session` will of course stop the session once the cap is hit.
+* `Stop session` will stops sessions on session timer timeout.
 Requires you to start the session either manually or through code to log again.
-* `Restart session` restarts a session, creating a new log file.
+* `Restart session` restarts sessions, creating a new log file.

 *You can also use both Entry Count Limit and Session Timer simultaneously!*<br>